EOSEssentials/Scala-API-Wrapper/readme.md

 # EOS RPC API for Scala

+**WARNING** This version is currently built for Dawn2 and highly out of sync with the EOSIO software.

 A basic Scala wrapper for the [EOS](https://github.com/EOSIO) blockchain api.
 Under the [MIT License](https://raw.githubusercontent.com/nsjames/EOS-Scala-RPC-API/master/license)

 ---